juliapiscioniere/msPac/README.md

 # msPac
+This package was written based off of the MS software by Richard Hudson.
+It was written with the mentorship of Dr. Allan Strand.

 In order to run msPac, start an R Script, load msPac and setup this layout:<br />

 library('msPac') <br />